 Glasgow - Partnership Collaboration Awards (PCA)

-Applicants must also demonstrate that their projects are sustainable in the long-term, preferably by including a plan for engagement that includes leveraging external funding and publication outputs.
+Proposals should be sustainable in the long-term with a plan for engagement that includes leveraging external funding and publication outputs.

-Preference will be given to teams which include Higher Degree Research (HDR) students, postdocs, Early and Mid-Career Researchers (EMCR) and researchers on Sabbatical Leave rather than simply one-to-one research projects.
+Preference will be given to teams which include PhD or masters by research students, postdocs, Early and Mid-Career Researchers (EMCR) and researchers on Sabbatical Leave rather than simply one-to-one research projects.
 Projects which are multidisciplinary in nature are encouraged.

-Up to five proposals will be funded (each with two Chief Investigators; one from USyd and one from UCPH).
-Each successful proposal will receive up to AUD 20,000 from USyd and GBP 11,200 from Glasgow for a total of approximately AUD 40,000.
+In this round, up to five proposals will be funded (each with two Chief Investigators; one from USyd and one from Glasgow).
+Each successful proposal may receive up to the equivalent of AUD 20,000 (£11,150) from each institution for a total of AUD 40,000 (£22,300).